Grottersha123/find_permit_backend/README.md

 find permit backend

-how build docker file in build_script_prod.sh
+how to build docker file in build_script_prod.sh

 App client for find permit search.